Country of Operation

 Pesinet has developed a service for children under 5 that is currently deployed in Bamako, Mali.
-Delivered in partnership with local health structures (CSComs), the program leverages simple mobile technologies as well as community agents to enable remote monitoring by the local doctor, accelerate disease detection, and facilitate early access to basic medical care.
+The program leverages simple mobile technologies as well as community agents to enable remote monitoring by the local doctor, accelerate disease detection, and facilitate early access to basic medical care.

 Working in the 3rd District of Bamako, Pesinet has enrolled 800 children in the service, which works as follows:

 Every week, Pesinet's agents visit the children at home and collect simple health data (weight, fever, stools, etc.).
 They also provide nutritional information and illness prevention advice.